Connecting Independently Trained Modes via Layer-Wise Connectivity: Introduction

 \section{Introduction}

+An open question in Neural Network (NN) is what the low-loss region looks like in weights space.
+Understanding the geometry and topology of the low-loss region may lead to better NN architectures and improve training efficiency.
+While we do not address this question directly, we develop an algorithm capable of finding low-loss paths between low-loss models, a.k.a. modes.
+We envision that this algorithm will allow researchers to navigate the low-loss region more systematically and gain insights into its geometric properties.

-The training of neural networks is often understood as the process of optimizing a non-convex loss function to locate local or global minima~\citep{10.5555/3305890.3305950}.
+The training of neural networks is often understood as the process of optimizing a non-convex loss function to locate local or global minima~\citep{10.5555/3305890.3305950} in $\mathbb{R}^D$, where $D$ denotes the number of trainable parameters.
 Early studies visualized the loss function, referred to as the \textit{loss landscape}, suggesting that minima are points~\citep{Sharpness_aware_Minimization_for_Efficiently_Improving_Generalization,Visualizing_the_Loss_Landscape_of_Neural_Nets}.
-However, these loss landscape visualizations are limited to low-dimensional projections, far smaller than the full parameter space, typically represented as $\mathbb{R}^D$, where $D$ denotes the number of trainable parameters.
-Subsequent empirical results indicate that two independently trained models with low loss can be connected by a continuous path along which all intermediate models also exhibit low loss~\citep{NEURIPS2018_be3087e7, pmlr-v80-draxler18a, 10.5555/3454287.3454889, pmlr-v139-benton21a}.
+However, these loss landscape visualizations are limited to low-dimensional projections, far smaller than the full weights space, typically represented as $\mathbb{R}^D$.
+Subsequent empirical results indicate that two independently trained models with low loss \emph{can} be connected by a continuous path along which all intermediate models also exhibit low loss~\citep{NEURIPS2018_be3087e7, pmlr-v80-draxler18a}.
 This surprising phenomenon is termed as \textit{mode connectivity}, where a mode refers to a well-trained solution in $\mathbb{R}^D$.

+In practice, existing mode-connectivity methods have limitations: one is validated only for modes that are close in weight space, and another does not reliably connect independently trained modes.
+Consequently, despite establishing the core ideas of mode connectivity, these methods are not robust tools for exploring the low-loss region.